CodeBaboon/react-valence-ui-forms/README.md

 ### Input With Multiple Validators

-Use the Form.Input component and provide an array of validators.
+Assign an array of validator functions to the validators property.

 ```javascript
 ...